liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-managing-liferay-maven-projects.markdown

 # Managing Liferay Maven Projects [](id=managing-liferay-maven-projects)

-Before diving into Maven-based development in Liferay, you may want to plan how you'll manage your Liferay Maven plugins.
+Before diving into Maven-based development in Liferay, you may want to plan how you'll manage your Liferay Maven modules.
 You'll learn best practices for setting up a Liferay snapshot/release repository, and configure that repository in your Maven settings so you can deploy to it later.
 First, take a quick tour of how Maven artifacts are referenced from your Liferay Maven projects.